-An easy way to pet-proof your Christmas tree this season.
+Here are the easiest ways to pet-proof your Christmas tree this holiday season.

-Luckily, UK-based Argos has created a solution to prevent your Christmas tree cat-astrophes: a 6-foot half-tree.
-With branches only at the top, pawing low-hanging ornaments, gnawing on branches, and toppling the tree is (nearly) impossible.
-Unluckily, they only ship to the UK.
+Luckily, Christmas-tree makers have created a solution to prevent your Christmas tree cat-astrophes: parasol half-trees.
+With branches only at the top, pawing low-hanging ornaments, gnawing on branches, and toppling the tree will be nearly impossible for your pets.
+Don’t want to spend money on a half-tree?
 Don’t fret!
 There are some easy hacks to make your own pet-proof semi-tree.

 Go With an Artificial Christmas Tree